RyanJ-Ellison/RyanJ-Ellison.github.io-1-/landing page.md

 - Poster Presentation Biology RAD 2022
 - Poster Presentation IBCN 2022
 --->
+- **International Bladder Cancer Network 2022 (Barcelona)** - Flash Talk and Poster presentation
+- **University of York Biology Research Away Day 2022 (York)** - Poster Presentation
+- **British Association for Cancer Research 60th Anniversary Conference (Nottingham)** - Poster Presentation; Awarded funding to attend
 ## Awards
-- British Association for Cancer Research (BACR) Travel grant - I was awarded a travel grant to attend the BACR 60th Anniversary Meeting in  Nottingham in 2022, where I presented part of my PhD research as a poster.
+- **British Association for Cancer Research (BACR) Travel grant** - I was awarded a travel grant to attend the BACR 60th Anniversary Meeting in  Nottingham in 2022, where I presented part of my PhD research as a poster.
 <!--- Put in picture of me next to my poster at the conference
 --->

-- Laidlaw Scholarship - During the 2nd Year of my undergarduate degree, I was awarded funding to perform research in the Cascales Lab in Marseilles.
+- **Laidlaw Scholarship** - During the 2nd Year of my undergarduate degree, I was awarded funding to perform research in the Cascales Lab in Marseilles.
 Here I began development of genetically engineered E. coli bacteria to target and kill colorectal cancer cells.
 <!--put in photo of me with my poster at the conference>

 ## Lab technical expertise